allenhub-net/The--Complete--Github--Actions--and--Workflows--Guide/doc/actions-and-workflows/README.md

 * The workflow run title comes from the static `name:` field.
 * Dynamic names are only possible for jobs/steps, not the workflow run itself.

-### Q: why does the title of this [ed: github markdown toc] workflow show up at the commit summary and not "github-markdown-toc"
+### Q: why does the title of this workflow show up at the commit summary and not "github-markdown-toc"

-**me**: why does the title of this [ed: github markdown toc] workflow show up at the commit summary and not "github-markdown-toc"
+**me**: why does the title of this _[ed: github markdown toc]_ workflow show up at the commit summary and not "github-markdown-toc"

 **GitHub Copilot**: